Budibase/website/content/blog/SEO basics in 2019.md

-### Crawling And Indexing
+### Crawling and Indexing

 You can conduct extensive keyword research and write great content but if a search engine can't crawl your website, you're pretty screwed.

+There is lots of great content on the web around crawling and indexing.
+Some of the content is quite technical which makes it hard for less-experienced technical SEOs to digest.
+I will attempt to translate this information into a simpler way to understand.

+Before we start, watch this video by Google - [How Search Works](https://www.youtube.com/watch?v=BNHR6IQJGZs).
+This video will provide insight into how Google, the search engine, works.

-It's important we understand what crawling and indexing are:
+Back to SEO crawling and indexing.
+It's important you understand what crawling and indexing are:

+Crawling - Google use GoogleBot, also known as a spider to crawl the internet.
+GoogleBot is like a search engine explorer.
+It uses sitemaps and database links to travel far and wide searching for new content.
+Once Googlebot finds and reads new content, it suggests what should be added to Google's index - a huge database of URLs.

-Crawling -
+Indexing -

-#### How to help Google crawl and access your website
+#### How to help Google crawl and index your website

-#### DigiJo's tools for crawling and accessibility
+#### DigiJo's tools for crawling and indexing